indrabasak/patra/README.md

 ## Get Started
-Download the HTML, JavaScript and CSS files from the [dist](dist) directory.
+Download all the HTML, JavaScript and CSS files from the [dist](dist) directory.

 To use Patra, take a look at the [index.html](dist/index.html) page and customize it by modifying the URL in the `patra.init` method.
 By default, it points to `http://localhost:8080/metrics/metrics`